I Ching. Hexagram 33 is named 遯 (dùn), “Retiring”.

 Under the endless blue sky, an enormous gold plate shines unusually beautifully in the sun.
 Already here and now there is an invaluable treasure of love and unity with the Supreme.

 Right under the golden treasure, the mountain begins to quickly grow.
-The desire to strengthen one’s position begins to dominate in the life.
+The desire to strengthen one’s position begins to dominate in life.

 Clouds of dust and stones supplant the priceless golden treasure and even the heaven itself.
 Further achievements become impossible because of a very great desire to receive them.
 Hustle and bustle.